-The Best Architecture design Agra Fort is a historical Fort:
+The Best Architecture in India Agra Fort is a historical Fort:

 Agra Fort is a historical Fort.
 The Best architecture importance and beauty of Agra Fort are unknown and overlooked by many of us in the City of Taj, Agra.
 In case you’re in Agra, Uttar Pradesh, at that point this magnificent stronghold can be included likewise with a Taj Mahal visit